NuGet/NuGetDocs/site/Docs/Reference/Package-Manager-Console-PowerShell-Reference.markdown

         Specify the action to take, when asked to overwrite or ignore existing files referenced by the project.
         Possible values are Overwrite, Ignore and None.

         Required: false

+	<strong>-DependencyVersion</strong>
+		Specifies the version of the dependency package to be selected from the list of valid dependency packages.
+The defult value is Lowest.
+You can override this default value by specifying a new default value in nuget.config file:
+          &lt;configuration>
+		    &lt;config>
+              &lt;add key="DependencyVersion" value="HighestPatch" />
+            &lt;/config>
+          &lt;/configuration>

+        Note that for NuGet 2.7.2 or ealier, the default value is HighestPatch, and it cannot be changed.

+		Possible values are:
+		- Lowest: the lowest version;
+		- HighestPatch: the version with the lowest major, lowest minor, highest patch;
+		- HighestMinor: the version with the lowest major, highest minor, highest patch;
+		- Highest: the highest version;

+		For example, package A has a dependency on package B >= 2.0.
+Available versions of package B are: 1.0, 2.1.1, 2.1.2, 2.2.1, 2.2.2, 3.0.1, 3.0.2.
+		The version of package b selected will be:
+		- 2.1.1, when DependencyVersion is Lowest;
+		- 2.1.2, when DependencyVersion is HighestPatch;
+		- 2.2.2, when DependencyVersion is HighestMinor;
+		- 3.0.2, when DependencyVersion is Highest;

+        Required: false

+    <strong>-WhatIf</strong>
+        Shows what would happen if the cmdlet runs.
+The cmdlet is not run.

+        Required: false
 </pre>
 ### Examples